apache/celeborn/README.md

 Here are some instructions:
 1. Stop all workers.
 2. Stop all masters.
-3. Clean all master's ratis meta storage directory(rss.ha.storage.dir).
+3. Clean all master's ratis meta storage directory(celeborn.ha.master.ratis.raft.server.storage.dir).
 4. Start all masters.
 5. Start all workers.